Women in Trinidad and Tobago: Education

-Primary education: In primary schools, girls show a lower drop-out rate and repeater rate, and score higher than boys on the SEA examination.
-In 2015, girls constituted of approximately two thirds of the top students in the Second Entrance Assessment (SEA) examination and CAPE.
+In primary schools, girls showed a lower drop-out rate and repeater rate, and score higher than boys on the SEA examination in 1997.
+In 2015, girls constituted of approximately two-thirds of the top students in the Second Entrance Assessment (SEA) examination and CAPE.

-Secondary education: In secondary schools, despite the fact that most secondary schools are structured based on a stratified system of prestige, girls consistently outperform boys in within-school and national testing.
-In particular, girls are more likely to take the examination and across the Caribbean, girls achieve higher CXC results in English, history and social studies.
+In secondary schools, despite the fact that most secondary schools are structured based on a stratified system of prestige, girls consistently outperformed boys in within-school and national testing as of 1997.
+In particular, girls were more likely to take the examination and across the Caribbean, girls achieved higher CXC results in English, history and social studies.

-Tertiary education: There is a high enrollment rate of females in tertiary learning institutions–about 65 per cent of total students enrolled at University of the West Indies, St. Augustine campus in 2009/2010 were female.
+There is a high enrollment rate of females in tertiary learning institutions—about 65 percent of total students enrolled at University of the West Indies, St. Augustine campus in 2009/2010 were female.

 Economy

 Women generally enjoyed the same legal rights as men, including employment, education, and inheritance rights.
 No laws or regulations require equal pay for equal work.
 While equal pay for men and women in public service was the rule rather than the exception, both the government and NGOs noted considerable disparities in pay between men and women in the private sector, particularly in agriculture.